What is Customer Retention & 17 Strategies for Retaining Your Customers! [Updated for 2019!]

 Let’s say that you’ve just made a new friend, but she doesn’t call you anymore.

 She’s always out looking for new friends, so she doesn’t have time for you anymore.

 That would sting, right?

-With that said, let’s look at three of the most important, concrete reasons to focus more heavily on customer retention.
+With that said, let’s look at the three most important reasons to focus more heavily on customer retention.